arunabh05/Multi-tenant-UML-Parser/README.md

 The application provides Grader with the following functionalities:

-1. Authentication : A new grader can create an account and get started with grading UML Diagram.
+**1. Authentication** : A new grader can create an account and get started with grading UML Diagram.
 User authentication uses bcrypt for securing the user details.

-2. Grader Dashboard : The grader can view all the students he has graded and which tenant service he/she used.
+**2. Grader Dashboard** : The grader can view all the students he has graded and which tenant service he/she used.
 The dashboard is developed to provide grader with better tracking of students performance.

-3. Grading a new file:
+**3. Grading a new file**:

 	1. Grader can choose a tenant service from all the available tenants.

 	2. Next, he/she upload a zip or text file, depending on the tenant service he/she chose.